Skip To Main Content

 Section 504 provides parents and students with the following rights:

-1. The right to be informed of your rights under Section 504 of the Rehabilitation Act
+1. The right to be informed of your rights under Section 504 of the Rehabilitation Act.

-2. The right for your child to have equal opportunities to participate in academic, nonacademic, and extracurricular activities in your school
+2. The right for your child to have equal opportunities to participate in academic, nonacademic, and extracurricular activities in your school.

-3. The right to be notified about referral, evaluation, and programs for your child
+3. The right to be notified about referral, evaluation, and programs for your child.

-4. The right for your child to be evaluated fairly
+4. The right for your child to be evaluated fairly.

-5. The right for evaluation, educational and placement decisions concerning your child to be made based upon a variety of information sources and by a team of persons that includes persons who know the student, the evaluation data, the placement options, and the legal requirements for least restrictive environment and comparable facilities
+5. The right for evaluation, educational and placement decisions concerning your child to be made based upon a variety of information sources and by a team of persons that includes persons who know the student, the evaluation data, the placement options, and the legal requirements for least restrictive environment and comparable facilities.

-7. The right, if eligible for services under Section 504, for your child to receive a periodic reevaluation
+7. The right, if eligible for services under Section 504, for your child to receive a periodic reevaluation.

-8. The right for your child to be educated with peers who do not have disabilities as much as possible and for him/her to use facilities and participate in services and activities that are comparable to those provided for non-disabled students
+8. The right for your child to be educated with peers who do not have disabilities as much as possible and for him/her to use facilities and participate in services and activities that are comparable to those provided for non-disabled students.

-9. The right to request changes in the educational program of your child
+9. The right to request changes in the educational program of your child.

-10. The right to review and obtain copies of your child’s school records
+10. The right to review and obtain copies of your child’s school records.

-12. The right to an impartial hearing if you disagree with the school regarding your child’s identification, evaluation, or educational placement; to initiate an impartial hearing, you must file a written Notice of Appeal with Dr. Juliet White, Student Services Officer, Beaufort County School District, within 10 calendar days from the time you received written notice of the Section 504 committee’s actions.
+12. The right to an impartial hearing if you disagree with the school regarding your child’s identification, evaluation, or educational placement; to initiate an impartial hearing, you must file a written Notice of Appeal with Dr. Chad Cox, Student Services Officer, Beaufort County School District, within 10 calendar days from the time you received written notice of the Section 504 committee’s actions.
 A hearing will be scheduled before an impartial hearing officer within 30 calendar days, and you will be notified in writing of the date, time, and place for the hearing.
 If you disagree with the hearing officer’s decision, you have a right to a review of that decision by a court of competent jurisdiction.

 13. The right to request attorney fees related to securing your rights under Section 504.